analysiscenter/cardio/doc/batch.md

 ## ecg_batch_tools

-Contains general medods for signal processing that are exploited in EcgBatch actions.
+Contains general methods for signal processing that are exploited in EcgBatch actions.

 ## kernels